rowanmullin/rowanmullin/README.md

 ### Hello my name is Rowan Mullin

-I'm currently in highschool that is also a student at MITT.
+I'm currently going for a Major in Computer Science at the University of Manitoba.

 Some languages I like to program in include:
 - JavaScript
 - Java
 - C#

+Hobbies:
+- video games
+- skiing
+- cycling